 If you don't make your superannuation contributions by these cut off dates, you'll face penalties.
-Visit the Australian Taxation Office 's website to find out what to do if you haven’t paid your contributions on time.
+Visit the Australian Taxation Office website to find out what to do if you haven't made your contributions on time.

 Start-up, micro, and small business owners

-Are you a small business owner with 19 or fewer employees?
+Are you a small business owner with 19 or fewer employees, or with an annual turnover of less than $10 million?
 The Small Business Superannuation Clearing House is a free online service that helps small businesses meet their superannuation guarantee obligations.

 The service makes it easier for employers to pay all their super contributions online in one transaction, which are then counted as being paid on that date.
 It also gives employers 21 days leeway to pass on employee choice of fund details.